 What Size Air Compressor Do I Need For Air Tools?

-Air compressors come in many sizes, but the size doesn’t determine whether an air compressor is powerful enough for your air tools.
-Instead, you should assess your tools’ air requirements and find an air compressor size that can meet those requirements.
+Air compressors come in many sizes, but size doesn’t determine whether an air compressor is powerful enough for your air tools.
+Instead, you should assess your tools’ air requirements and find an air compressor size that meets those requirements.

 Why Bigger Isn’t Always Better

-We’ve all heard that bigger isn’t always better, which is exceptionally true when it comes to air compressors.
-Some large air compressors have low air output, while some compact air compressors produce high air output.
+We all know bigger isn’t always better, which is exceptionally true when it comes to air compressors.
+For example, some large-looking air compressors have low air output, while some compact air compressors produce high air output.

-Specific manufacturers like VMAC have put significant research and development time into creating air compressors that are as small and lightweight as possible without compromising on power.
-But not all manufacturers are focused on minimizing size, so it’s impossible to assess an air compressor’s capability by its size.
+Specific manufacturers like VMAC have put significant research and development time into creating air compressors that are as small and lightweight as possible without compromising power.
+But not all manufacturers focus on minimizing size, so it’s impossible to assess an air compressor’s capability by size.

 How To Determine Your Air Compressor Size